cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: 三色堇
 | Definition: an offensive word for a homosexual man. [娘娘腔，娘炮]
 |
+| be nuts about
+| Definition: like very much.
+| Usage: He's absolutely nuts about her.
+|

 A cenotaph is a lovely rememberance, it's an honor to be invited.